danimal141/20211223-englt/slides.md

 ---

-There is some API client.
+There is some API client wrapper.

 <br />